icgrp/bert/docs/embedded/bsp.md

 Then click OK and you will have configured your BSP.

 ### Over-write xilfpga API Library Source Code in BSP
 Since BERT takes advantage of custom API calls, the xilfpga library source code must be overwritten in the BSP with modified versions.
-These are found at `bert/embedded/libsrc/xilfpga_v5_1/src` and are to be copied to
+These are found at `.../bert/embedded/libsrc/xilfpga_v5_1/src` and are to be copied to
 `WORK/design_1_wrapper/psu_cortexa53_0/standalone_domain/bsp/psu_cortexa53_0/libsrc/xilfpga_v5_1/src` (where WORK is the directory you set up at the start of this tutorial).

 To help you do this, however, a script has been created which will do this copying for you (as well as copying BERT sources over).
 This script can be run as:
 ```
-python3 BERT/docs/tutorials/huffman/copybspfiles_vitis.py WORK
+python3 .../bert/docs/tutorials/huffman/copybspfiles_vitis.py WORK
 ```
-where BERT is where your BERT repo lives and WORK is the directory you copied the provided files into at the start of this tutorial.
+(change `.../bert` to the proper path for your machine). f
 At this point you need to re-compile your system.
 In Vitis on the left, right-click `design_1_wrapper` and then select 'Build Project'.

 NOTE: If other bsp parameters are later changed or the `Re-generate BSP Sources` button is clicked, the BSP code will be regenerated *and this modified version of xilfpga will be overwritten with the vanilla xilfpga version from the local Vitis installation*, negating what you just did.
 Thus, it is best to completely configure the rest of the BSP before replacing the custom xilfpga library source code.